-(a) Any hotel or motel proposing to convert to timeshare or dwelling units, or any residential building proposing to convert to timeshare or hotel/motel units, will be required to comply with density limitations of the Fort Myers Beach Comprehensive Plan as they would apply to vacant land, all applicable parking regulations, and all other regulations of this code including its equivalency factors for converting the density limitations of the Comprehensive Plan to the allowable number of guests units if a residential building is being converted to a hotel/motel. that affect the proposed use.

-(b) If the existing hotel/motel, timeshare, or residential building being converted exceeds the density or intensity limits of the comprehensive plan or this code, the conversion must use the predisaster buildback regulations found in § 34-3237 or the post-disaster buildback regulations found in § 34-3238 in order to rebuild at up to the existing density or intensity.
-However, in no case may a converted building exceed the number of dwelling units or guest units that would be allowed for a new building on vacant land.
-Interior square footage, as defined in § 34-3238(2)d. for residential and in § 34-3238(2)e for hotel/motel and timeshare, may be exchanged during this process on square-foot for square-foot basis to provide larger but fewer dwelling units (or guest units) within the same interior square footage.
+Any hotel or motel proposing to convert to timeshare or dwelling units, or any residential building proposing to convert to timeshare or hotel/motel units, will be required to comply with density limitations of the Fort Myers Beach Comprehensive Plan, all applicable parking regulations, and all other regulations of this code including equivalency factors.
+If the existing hotel/motel, timeshare, or residential building being converted exceeds the density or intensity limits of the comprehensive plan or this code, the conversion must use the pre-disaster buildback regulations found in § 34-3237 or the post-disaster buildback regulations found in § 34-3238 in order to rebuild at up to the existing density or intensity.
+Interior square footage, as defined in § 34-3238(2)d. for residential and in § 34-3238(2)e for hotel/motel and timeshare, may be exchanged during this process on square-foot for square-foot basis.